By Dave Westlake

 There are very few rules associated with bouldering – that’s one reason we love it so much.
 But with increasing numbers of pad-carriers hitting the crags it is becoming more and more important to ensure we adhere to a simple ethical code.
-First and foremost, this serves to protect the rock and the natural environment that we all love, and it fits into the wider responsibility of all users of the countryside.
-Beyond the obvious cardinal sins of leaving litter at the crag and leaving gates open, there are a few other points of what might be considered bouldering etiquette worth adhering to...
+First and foremost, this serves to protect the rock and the natural environment, and it fits into the wider responsibility of all users of the countryside.
+Beyond the obvious cardinal sins of leaving litter at the crag and leaving gates open, there are a few other important points of what might be considered bouldering etiquette worth adhering to...

 Excess use of chalk and tick marks